Perimenopause: Perils To Pearls

 But while those holistic options have been beneficial to my life and are important to continue with, I came to the realization that I needed to do something more for my hormones.
 My doctor’s suggestion before starting HRT since I am not in actual menopause yet, was to go on low dose birth control to give my over-worked ovaries a rest, and receive a regulated amount of hormones daily.
 While it hasn’t been perfect finding the right pill that would agree with my uterus (continued breakthrough bleeding), the difference I have felt is undeniable and absolutely proved that the lack (and then sudden overflow) of steady doses of hormones that happens during the years leading up to menopause was absolutely the culprit for the emotional upheaval I had been feeling.

 The night waking panic attacks I was having accompanied by insane night sweats have thankfully subsided for now.
 While I am still having shifting emotions (there is no magic pill!), they are more manageable and not the out of control rollercoaster ride of extremes they once were.
 I also noticed pain in my back months of physical therapy could not touch, suddenly be alleviated.
 This may not be the right path for every woman of course as all of our bodies and minds are different, but I believe it is helpful to know there are lots of options to try, and you do not have to sit back and suffer in silence.
 I have decided to rename my midlife awakening a midlife experiment for now.
 I was scared to try the pill to be honest, as I had a very bad reaction to it when I was younger, and didn’t like the idea of something controlling my body’s natural process.
 But I’m glad I found the courage to try it.
-It has empowered me in a a way; shown me there is hope, and that I can handle whatever challenges come my way.
+Partly the perfectionist in me felt like a failure, but the truth was, this was not an act of giving up, but further empowering myself with choice.
+It showed me there was hope, and that I could handle whatever challenges come my way.
 The plan is to keep taking this steady dose of hormones for the next few years and hopefully coast right through menopause (I have heard many women who use IUD’s say they never even knew when their menopause happened because of this similar line of thinking).
 I’m not sure if this will be the final solution for me, only time will tell, but like the picture says, it’s a start.